HadoopGenomics/Hadoop-BAM/README.txt

-In distributed usage, in order to compose a final result file from multiple parts, you may simply concatenate the files together, along with a header retrieved using GetSortedBAMHeader.
+In distributed usage, in order to compose a final result file from multiple parts, you may simply concatenate the files together, along with a header retrieved using GetSortedBAMHeader at the beginning, and the BGZF terminator block, provided as bgzf-terminator.bin, at the end.
 Using 'hadoop fs -getmerge' when retrieving the files out of HDFS is likely the most efficient way of doing this.